-The aim of this classification problem is to assess whether a lump in a breast could be malignant (cancerous) or benign (non-cancerous) from digitized images of a fine-needle aspiration biopsy.
-The following figure illustrates this example.
+The aim of this example is to assess whether a lump in a breast could be malignant (cancerous) or benign (non-cancerous) from digitized images of a fine-needle aspiration biopsy.

 The breast cancer database used here was obtained from the University of Wisconsin Hospitals, Madison from Dr. William H. Wolberg.